Top 8 experiences when travelling to Coober Pedy

 Home Sweet Dugout

 More than half the town of around 2000 people lives underground.
 After gophering away all day in a mine or opal shop, families come home to roomy dwellings carved into the hillside.
-With a comfortable temperature of around 24 degrees Centigrade, these expandable dugouts have plenty of creature comforts.
+With a comfortable temperature of around 24 degrees, these expandable dugouts have plenty of creature comforts.
 Some are almost mansions, lacking only a view from most rooms.
 Pick a soundtrack: Neil Young’s Out of the Blue or Bob Dylan’s Subterranean Homesick Blues?

 Umoona Opal Mine and Museum.
 Image: South Australia Tourism Commission.